dolanmiu/docx/README.md

 </p>

 <p align="center">
-    Easily generate .docx files with JS/TS.
+    Easily generate and modify .docx files with JS/TS.
 Works for Node and on the Browser.
 </p>

 ---